esdanielgomez/EventAdmin/README.md

-#  Portal to manage events with ASP.NET 5 and DotVVM
+#  Portal to manage events with ASP.NET 5

 Dashboard for in-person or virtual event management